Institute for Human Development

 3) Universal Training and Technical Assistance (UTTA)

-The purpose of UTA is to make AIVRTTAC materials and products available in formats that can be used independently by AIVRS staff and other individuals in the AIVRS field.
+The purpose of UTTA is to make AIVRTTAC materials and products available in formats that can be used independently by AIVRS staff and other individuals in the AIVRS field.
 It is provided through website information or resources such as newsletters, recorded webinars and Talking Circles, products and tools, toolkits, and e-learning modules, all of which can be downloaded from the AIVRTTAC website by independent users.
-Through UTA, AIVRTTAC has reached over 5,000 users.
+Through UTTA, AIVRTTAC has reached over 5,000 users.

 AIVRTTAC staff are always seeking to understand the needs of all AIVRS projects so that we may continue to design and provide culturally responsive training and TA activities.
-Our ultimate goal is to improve the capacity of AIVRS projects to provide VR services and increase successful employment outcomes for all eligible tribal participants.
+Our goal is to improve the capacity of AIVRS projects to provide VR services and increase successful employment outcomes for all eligible tribal participants.

 Wayne Dagel is the project director for AIVRTTAC.

-Visit AIVRTTAC ‘s website
+Visit AIVRTTAC ‘s website.

 For more information contact: